parvezs27/Datajobsanalysis/README.md

 **Query Breakdown:**

 In this query, I am querying from the job_postings_fact table, as this table contains the relevant information to answer the question such as the job title and yearly salary.
 Here, I chose to join the job_postings_fact table to the company_dim table using a left join, in order to to retrieve the name of the companies offering the role, whilst keeping all the rows from the job_postings_fact table.
 I have aliased the "name" column as "company_name", to show that the name column is coming from the company_dim table.
-When two columns have the same name in different tables, it's important to alias so the reader knows which table each column is coming from.
+When two columns are in different tables but share the same name, it's important to mentioned the table name and/or alias the columns so the reader knows which table each column is coming from.

 In the WHERE clause, I chose to filter by Data Analyst roles only with the location set to "anywhere" (remote jobs), with the salary value not being a null.
 Finally, I ordered by the salary in descending order (highest to lowest) and limited the output to 10 rows.